 Avoiding repetitive movements that could put pressure on the nerves can prevent mononeuropathy.
 For example, if you use a computer all day, make sure to adjust the angle of the keyboard so you don't hyperextend your wrists.

 You need to release the pressure on the damaged nerve in order to relieve mononeuropathy.
-You can do this either with physiotherapy, by avoiding the cause of the pressure, with the use of splints (especially when sleeping), or with surgery.
-Anti-inflammatory medications (e.g., ibuprofen*, naproxen) may also be helpful.
-Corticosteroid injections may be help with carpal tunnel syndrome.
+You can do this either with physical therapy, by avoiding the cause of the pressure, with the use of splints (especially when sleeping), or with surgery.
+In mild cases, over-the-counter pain relievers (e.g., ibuprofen*, naproxen) may also be helpful.

 The treatment of polyneuropathy depends on what caused it.
 Polyneuropathy related to diabetes requires that the blood sugar levels be carefully controlled.
 If cancer related, treating the underlying cancer may alleviate the neuropathy.
 If a specific treatment isn't available, the pain associated with the neuropathy can usually be helped with medications.
 Several medications such as amitriptyline, carbamazepine, gabapentin, duloxetine, lamotrigine, pregabalin, and topiramate, as well as cannabis and its derivatives, have been used to relieve the pain of neuropathy.
-Topical medications such as lidocaine patches are useful when applied over the painful area.
+Lidocaine injections and patches may be useful when applied over the painful area.
 Capsaicin cream can also be helpful, but many people do not tolerate the initial burning sensation associated with it.
-Neuropathic pain that does not respond to usual treatment may require treatment with opioid pain medications (e.g., oxycodone, morphine).
+Neuropathic pain that does not respond to usual treatment may require treatment with opioid pain medications (e.g., oxycodone, morphine, tramadol).